remonlam/docker-wordpress-arm/README.md

 Because some files are shared between the wordpress and nginx container, it's required to have a shared directory for both containers.
 For testing this could be done on for example your notebook/desktop but even better if you have a NAS or NFS server running in the network is to store the files on a NAS.

+### Directory structure;
+In the example commands shown here below the directory structure is created in the home folder.
+The prefer way is to store this somewhere else, but for testing this is fine.
+- mariadb [/home/[user]/shared/mariadb
+- wordpress [/home/[user]/shared/mariadb
+- nginx [/home/[user]/shared/nginx

 ### Running the database;

 docker run \